Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Method

+Taking source prototypes as the basis and projecting output predictions into the same prototype feature space, we would obtain discriminative yet semantic structure-aware predictions for conditioning.
+Seamlessly combining NOUN with prototype-based conditioning, we obtain the PROtotype-based Normalized OutpUt coNditioner~(PRONOUN).
+The domain adversarial training objective of PRONOUN is shown as below:

-Alg.~\ref{alg:ssdan} elaborates the training process of SSDAN and Fig.~\ref{fig:net} illustrates the framework of SSDAN.
-Without complex designs on the network or the optimization objective, semantic domain adversarial networks including SDAN and SSDAN provide a simple and compact solution to cross-domain feature alignment with multi-modal structures.
+Fig.~\ref{fig:net} illustrates the framework of PRONOUN.
+Without complicated network designs or complex optimization objectives, both NOUN and PRONOUN are simple and compact solutions to cross-domain feature alignment with multi-modal structures.